rbaret/rbaret.github.io/_posts/2020-11-08-Configure_duplicity_debian_azure.md

 / azure://yourcontainer
 ```

 The backup duration will highly depend of the storage and CPU speed.
-In my case, with an outdated Atom N2800 and 2GB of RAM it took 2 hours to backup 280k files eith an original size of 17GB and a final size of 11.6GB after compression.
+In my case, with an outdated Atom N2800 and 2GB of RAM it took 2 hours to backup 280k files with an original size of 17GB and a final size of 11.6GB after compression.

 ## Automating the backup

 Let's create a small script that we will run every day.
 This script will run a full backup if the last full is older than 7 days, otherwise it will be an incremental.

-This job will also do a cleanup to keep only the last full and subsequent incrementals.
+This job will also do a cleanup to keep only the last full and subsequent incremental.
 This can be changed to keep more than 1 set of full backups (4 can be a good value as it represents a month of backups) at the cost of additional storage fees.
-It's also possible to keep only the last n full and remove all the incrementals older than the current set with the *remove-all-inc-of-but-n-full* command in conjunction with the *remove-all-but-n-full* command.
+It's also possible to keep only the last *n* full backups and remove all the incremental older than the current set with the *remove-all-inc-of-but-n-full* command in conjunction with the *remove-all-but-n-full* command.

 ```bash
 nano ~/.duplicity/.backup.sh